Table of Contents Hide

 I consider myself deserving of your scholarship program since I am a devoted student who will try to make the best out of the opportunity provided to me through this program.
 As a side note, I am always looking for ways to make my society better through volunteerism.

 The key to success, in my opinion, is a decent education, and I strive to combine my enthusiasm for knowledge with my desire to assist others.
 Therefore, I became a pro-community group that teaches English and basic legal information to foreign employees to help them integrate with the nation.

 Also, I’ve held some leadership roles within the community.
-From 2018-2020, I was a programming assistant at a local institution.
+From 2018-to 2020, I was a programming assistant at a local institution.
 The Student Vice President at my previous college was another position I had.
 As a research supervisor for an anti-discrimination club, I conducted group talks about social equality.

 Giving individuals with less power and wealth access to school is one of my biggest goals.
 This scholarship will help me focus better on my studies, allowing me to better serve those I deal with daily in my community-based group and my public health career.